yamigr/pusudb/README.md

 ### PUBLISH
 [[Back To Top]](#top)

-Use meta publish to publish the data without storing.
+Use meta publish or a custom-meta to publish the data without storing.

 ```
 GET